Homemade Peach Compote

 The Speckled Palate participates in affiliate programs.
 As an Amazon Associate, I earn a commission from qualifying purchases.
 Please refer to my disclosure page for more information about these affiliate programs.

-- Frozen peaches—you’ll want them to be sliced.
+- Frozen peaches — you want them to be sliced.
 I also have instructions below for how to use fresh and canned peaches if you have those on hand.
+However, unless you have extremely ripe peaches available to you, I do not recommend purchasing an out-of-season peach for this recipe since the natural sugars and sweetness will not be as intense.

-- Granulated sugar—also known as white sugar, this is our sweetener for the compote.
+- Granulated sugar — also known as white sugar, this is our sweetener for the compote.
 I do not recommend adding maple syrup or honey in place of the sugar, even though I’m sure it would be tasty.
+The amount of sugar is dependent on the sweetness of your peaches, so you will need to taste the compote and add more, if necessary.

-- Balsamic vinegar—it sounds like an odd ingredient, but go with me here.
+- Balsamic vinegar — it sounds like an odd ingredient, but go with me here.
 The acidity of the vinegar pairs really nicely with the sweetness of the peaches, and it balances out the compote beautifully.
+Many compotes call for lemon juice.
+This one uses vinegar.

 How to Make Peach Compote